This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 For example, imported cosmetics sold in stores in mainland China are required by Chinese laws to be tested on animals upon registration.
 Therefore, truly cruelty-free brands have chosen not to sell in China in order to remain committed to their no animal testing policy.

 Unfortunately, Aquaphor and Beiersdorf state they will allow their products and ingredients to be tested on animals if the law requires it.
 For those reasons, Aquaphor is NOT cruelty-free.

 See below for our complete cruelty-free checklist.
-Since Aquaphor already admits they allow their products to be tested on animals when required by law, we cannot classify the brand as being cruelty-free.
+Since Aquaphor allows its products to be tested on animals when required by law, we cannot classify the brand as being cruelty-free.

 Is Aquaphor Certified Cruelty-Free?

 Aquaphor is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

 Since Aquaphor is not certified cruelty-free by a third party, no one is substantiating or auditing Aquaphor’s cruelty-free commitments and claims.

 Is Aquaphor Owned By A Non-Cruelty-Free Parent Company?